yarrow flowers

 This is about words and phrases that bring me to a screeching halt when I read a story, collected over the years from my own reading and from other readers.

 I'm still collecting, so if you've got a favorite (or UN-favorite) phrase or word usage or misspelling to share, send it to me at Eh?.
-Send me the ones that stop you cold, that take you out of the story, that make you wonder what the dickens the writer was trying to say.
+Send me the ones that stop you cold, take you out of the story, make you wonder what the dickens the writer was trying to say.
 Maybe we'll all learn from one another.

 II.